JORDAN- Forever 25

 Working together we finally got him into a detox facility.
 During the two week wait time for detox, I bought illicit oxycontin so Jordan wouldn't go into withdrawal.
 I paid off drug dealers in a Walmart parking lot.
 It was a nightmare.

 Detox took the drugs out of Jordan’s system but it did not address the addiction or the reason for it.
-We could find no support, no OAT, no counselling-just nothing.
+We could find no support, no opioid agonist treatment (OAT), no counselling.
+There was just nothing.
 We now know that having a person go through detox without providing supports, puts people who use drugs in a very dangerous position.
 The compulsion to use is still present.
 If a person relapses and uses the same amount of drugs that they used before, they can overdose.
 Relapsing may also lead people to seek street drugs.
 These drugs are often deadly as they are of unknown strength and composition.
 Currently street drugs can be considered toxic and extremely dangerous.
-Jordan’s drug use and addiction was mostly before the toxic street drugs were prevalent.
+Jordan’s drug use and addiction were mostly before the toxic street drugs were prevalent.
 He was able to continue to get pharmaceuticals from doctors at various walk-in clinics.
 It was a combination of these drugs that were prescribed to him that stopped his heart.
 If there had been a wider path of treatments, Jordan may have been able to recover.
 If Jordan had found OAT, a regulated safe supply, an addictions doctor or one that understood addiction and treatment for ADHD, I believe he would be with us today.

 The stigma of drug use: Our small community was likely judgemental, yet it was concerned.
 We were lucky.
 Most people liked Jordan, even loved him.
 They saw his erratic behaviour as annoying and sometimes frightening.
 They would often report to me.
 No one, not even me, really understood drug use at that time.
-If my community was stigmatized they didn’t show it to me.
+If my community stigmatized Jordan they didn’t show it to me.
 Now that I am a visible advocate for good drug policies, my community is really on board.

 This anecdote is a bit weird but it gives a sense of Jordan’s burgeoning compassion and empathy for those who needed help: